Education: COVID-19 Pandemic Response

 Will students who elect to learn online cover the same content as students who physically attend school?

 We expect only a few students to be learning from home now that we have such a low number of COVID-19 cases in the state and none through community transmission.
 Students who do elect to remain at home will complete substantially the same work as those who attend school in person although practical elements of subjects will be limited.
 These students will have a contact youth workers and teachers will make contact should this be requested for specific subject assistance.
+They may be asked to attend school on some days to complete practical tasks.

 What safety measures is Carinity putting in place to protect students who physically attend class from coronavirus?